 Ah, France.
 A place I have yet to visit, but it holds a very special spot on my bucket list of beautiful destinations to see.
 This charming and eclectic country boasts of an important and fascinating historical past as much as it does the present day.
-The French are famously known for many things including their romantic language, their age-old architectural wonders, exquisite fashion, and decadent cuisine to name a few.
+The French are famously known for many things including their romantic language, age-old architectural wonders, exquisite fashion, and decadent cuisine, just to name a few.
 From sauces and cheese to bread and wine, French food is a shining example when it comes to all things gourmet.

 Over the centuries, French cuisine has influenced countries and cultures throughout the world.
 Since each region had developed their own style of cuisine depending on climate and seasonal ingredients, the array of flavors and techniques in French cooking are as diverse and wonderful as the people themselves.

-One such ingredient is called Crème Fraîche and it’s as dreamy as a romantic stroll down the tree-lined Champs-Élysées to see the Arc de Triomphe.
+One ingredient is called Crème Fraîche and it’s as dreamy as a romantic stroll down the tree-lined Champs-Élysées to see the Arc de Triomphe.
 Ok, maybe not that dreamy, but pretty close.
 Crème Fraîche originated in dairy-producing regions of France and is used as a creamy ingredient in sauces, salad dressings, soups, and pastries to name just a few.
 My favorite way to use this lightly creamy and slightly nutty cream is in scrambled eggs.
-They are light, fluffy, and simply oozing with decadent texture and flavor.
+They are light, fluffy, and oozing with decadent texture and flavor.
 The next time you are in the mood for a little taste of French cuisine, give this one a try.
-It is très Magnifique!
+It is très magnifique!

 Share this Post